-In the second week, Valerie Brown will offer How to Rest: Nourishing Practices to Renew and Restore Body, Mind, and Spirit.
+In this opening Session, you will be oriented to Pendle Hill, ground in our residential program of worship, work, and study in community, and learn nourishing practices of restoration.
+During the first week, Valerie Brown will offer How to Rest: Nourishing Practices to Renew and Restore Body, Mind, and Spirit.
 Many of us believe that we have to earn rest and renewal and that overwork is the norm.
 Frazzled and stressed by the pull of too many demands of work, family, children, aging relatives, and our own health needs, we succumb to individual pressures that foster a collective culture of burnout and toxic productivity.
 Offering approaches from the Plum Village tradition and Zen master Thich Nhat Hanh and Parker Palmer and the Center for Courage & Renewal, Valerie will invite participants to explore the connection between radiant rest, peacemaking, social justice, and societal transformation to live in greater groundedness and alignment with your deepest values.